Frequently Asked Questions

 I have more than 10 participants — is there any way you can accommodate me?

 If you're willing to split up into groups, we're happy to run multiple simultaneous mysteries as long as you have a total number that can be divided into the numbers our mysteries require.
 While the separate groups will not be able to interact with each other during the mystery, they can come together once it's solved to discuss their experience and continue to hang out, if you'd like!

 I think homosexuality is a sin and stuff like that.
 Will I be offended by your material?

 I have questions about gender.

-Since we’re working with genre tropes, most of our characters are written with specific genders.
-We kindly ask that the characters that are assigned genders be played as that gender, even if the person playing them does not identify as that gender (which is just fine by us), in order to maintain the integrity of the storytelling.
+Don’t we all?
+Because we’re working with genre tropes, most of our characters are written with specific genders.
+Some aren’t, and can be played as male, female, or nonbinary, but we do ask that the characters that ARE assigned genders be played as that gender, even if the person playing them does not identify as that gender (which is just fine by us), in order to maintain the integrity of the storytelling.